ompl/ompl/doc/markdown/planners.md

 # Geometric planners {#geometric_planners}

 Planners in this category only accounts for the geometric and kinematic constraints of the system.
 It is assumed that any feasible path can be turned into a dynamically feasible trajectory.
+Any of these planners can be used to [plan with geometric constraints](constrainedPlanning.html).
 Planners in this category can be divided into several overlapping subcategories:

 <div class="plannerlist">
 - **Multi-query planners**<br>